grey4owl/grey4owl/README.md

 ### Some facts about me..

 I am a very shy ( introvert ) person but also a very positive and i like to smile even if I have no reason.
-I don't smoke, don't drink, don't like society too much.
+I don't smoke, don't drink, don't like to do haircuts so often, don't like society too much.
 My favorite color is grey, favorite animal is an owl, favorite direction - North, and my favorite song is "The Hope Arsenal - Wake Your Soul".
+My distinguishing features: silent and smiling 😋

 ###### # I live my life with no rules !
 <!---